Polina Dostalik is an associate in the firm’s Family Law, Securities Law and Commercial Litigation practices.

 - January 25, 2017Morris County Bar Association Annual Installation Dinner

 Bressler attorneys Mark Tallmadge, Tom Weisenbeck, Diana Manning, Angela Scafuri, Ron Campione, Ben DiLorenzo, Katie Rockwood and Polina Dostalik attended the Morris… Read more

-ABA Military Pro Bono Project Outstanding Services Award, 2014
+- Recipient of the ABA Military Pro Bono Project Outstanding Services Award, 2014